 (3) The affidavit or memorandum is prima facie evidence that the publication took place on the date and otherwise as stated in the affidavit or memorandum.

-2.13 Leave to creditor, contributory or officer to be heard
+2.13.
+Leave to creditor, contributory or officer to be heard

 (1) The Court may grant leave to any person who is, or who claims to be —

-(a) a creditor, contributory or officer of a corporation;
+(a) a creditor, contributory or officer of a corporation; or

 (b) an officer of a creditor, or contributory, of a corporation; or